kaicoh/serverless-rust-plugin/README.md

 provider:
   name: aws
   runtime: provided.al2
-  # this plugin read this property and pass it to cargo lambda.
-  # default is x86_64.
+  # this plugin reads this property and passes it to cargo lambda. default is x86_64.
   architecture: arm64
 plugins
   - serverless-rust-plugin